Hello folks,

 In this quick post, I will share with you an easy way to reset the advanced properties for a network adapter with PowerShell.

-This is very useful in the scenario where you want to start fresh and reset all network settings to their default values.
+This is very useful in a scenario where you want to start fresh and reset all network settings to their default values.

 First, let’s check how many network adapters are installed in the system.